 Lubricate all key lock cylinders, hood hinges, liftgate hinges, and steel fuel door hinge unless the components are plastic.
 Applying silicone grease on weatherstrips with a clean cloth will make them last longer, seal better, and not stick or squeak.

 Underbody Maintenance

-At least twice a year, spring and fall, use plain water to flush dirt and debris from the vehicle's underbody.
+At least twice a year, spring and fall use plain water to flush any corrosive materials from the underbody.
+Take care to thoroughly clean any areas where mud and other debris can collect.